titola/neuropa/README.md

 ### Method to get the voices from the audio recording

--   FIR filter to select the content between 6 and 9 KHz.
+-   FIR filter to select the content between 6 and 9 kHz.

 -   Pitch 1 octave up (optional).